olitheolix/aiokubernetes/README.md

 implicit" ([Zen of Python](https://www.python.org/dev/peps/pep-0020/)).
 To that end, `aiokubernetes` _never_ creates implicit HTTP session objects (the user must supply `ApiClient` instances) and the library _always_ returns the native HTTP response object.

-This response object is particularly useful for debugging because it provides trivial access to Url, method, path, headers, status code and raw Kubernetes response before it was de-serialised into a Swagger class.
+The HTTP response object is particularly useful for debugging because it provides trivial access to Url, method, path, headers, status code and raw response data before it was de-serialised into a Swagger class.

-The plan is to simplify the new `ApiClient` further and cover it with tests along the way.
-The auto-generated `ApiClient` and `RESTClientObject` unfortunately have none.
+The plan is to simplify the new `ApiClient` further and cover it with tests along the way because the auto-generated `api_client.py` and `rest.py` classes have none, unfortunately.

 ## License